eschweitzer78/gps-design-systems-lwc/README.md

 1. Log in to your org

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnSIAS" title="sfGpsDs">this link</a> to install the `sfGpsDs` unlocked package in your org (only when developing your own design system or as a dependency for a third-party).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnSIAS" title="sfGpsDs">this link</a> to install the `sfGpsDs` unlocked package in your org (only when developing your own design system or as a dependency for a third-party) for Omnistudio Managed Package Runtime.

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=0t0000000000000000" title="sfGpsDsSr">this link</a> to install the `sfGpsDs` unlocked package in your org (only when developing your own design system or as a dependency for a third-party) for Omnistudio Standard Runtime.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnXIAS" title="sfGpsDsAuNswFull">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your org (with `sfGpsDs` included). **Note**: Former users (pre-3.4), you may need to upgrade with deprecate only if you have been actively using `sfGpsDsAuNswHeaderComm` which is now superseded by `sfGpsDsAuNswHeaderV2Comm`.
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnXIAS" title="sfGpsDsAuNswFull">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Managed Package Runtime. **Note**: Former users (pre-3.4), you may need to upgrade with deprecate only if you have been actively using `sfGpsDsAuNswHeaderComm` which is now superseded by `sfGpsDsAuNswHeaderV2Comm`.

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t000000000000000" title="sfGpsDsAuNswSr">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Standard Runtime.**Note**: DO NOT install this if you have the Managed Package Runtime package installed.
+We will need to release a specific version of the Omnistudio Managed Package Runtime package removing all components so they can be safely deprecated and superseded by their equivalent in the Standard Runtime package version.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcncIAC" title="sfGpsDsAuNswSFull">this link</a> to install the `sfGpsDsAuNswS` unlocked package in your org (with `sfGpsDs` included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcncIAC" title="sfGpsDsAuNswSFull">this link</a> to install the `sfGpsDsAuNswS` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Managed Package Runtime.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnhIAC" title="sfGpsDsAuQldFull">this link</a> to install the `sfGpsDsAuQld` unlocked package in your org (with `sfGpsDs` included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnhIAC" title="sfGpsDsAuQldFull">this link</a> to install the `sfGpsDsAuQld` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Managed Package Runtime.

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t000000000000000" title="sfGpsDsAuQldSr">this link</a> to install the `sfGpsDsAuQld` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Standard Runtime.**Note**: DO NOT install this if you have the Managed Package Runtime package installed.
+We will need to release a specific version of the Omnistudio Managed Package Runtime package removing all components so they can be safely deprecated and superseded by their equivalent in the Standard Runtime package version.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc7kIAC" title="sfGpsDsAuVic1Full">this link</a> to install the `sfGpsDsAuVic` unlocked package in your org (with `sfGpsDs` included). **Note**: this library is now deprecated.
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pc7kIAC" title="sfGpsDsAuVic1Full">this link</a> to install the `sfGpsDsAuVic` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Managed Package Runtime. **Note**: this library is now deprecated.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnmIAC" title="sfGpsDsAuVic2Full">this link</a> to install the `sfGpsDsAuVic2` unlocked package in your org (with `sfGpsDs` included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnmIAC" title="sfGpsDsAuVic2Full">this link</a> to install the `sfGpsDsAuVic2` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Managed Package Runtime.

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t000000000000000" title="sfGpsDsAuVic2Sr">this link</a> to install the `sfGpsDsAuVic2` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Standard Runtime.**Note**: DO NOT install this if you have the Managed Package Runtime package installed.
+We will need to release a specific version of the Omnistudio Managed Package Runtime package removing all components so they can be safely deprecated and superseded by their equivalent in the Standard Runtime package version.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnrIAC" title="sfGpsDsFrGovFull">this link</a> to install the `sfGpsDsFrGov` unlocked package in your org (with `sfGpsDs` included).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnrIAC" title="sfGpsDsFrGovFull">this link</a> to install the `sfGpsDsFrGov` unlocked package in your org (with `sfGpsDs` included) for Omnistudio Managed Package Runtime.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnwIAC" title="sfGpsDsUkGovFull">this link</a> to install the `sfGpsDsUkGov` unlocked package in your org (with `sfGpsDs included`).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcnwIAC" title="sfGpsDsUkGovFull">this link</a> to install the `sfGpsDsUkGov` unlocked package in your org (with `sfGpsDs included`) for Omnistudio Managed Package Runtime.

-1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pco1IAC" title="sfGpsDsCaOnFull">this link</a> to install the `sfGpsDsCaOn` unlocked package in your org (with `sfGpsDs included`).
+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000Pco1IAC" title="sfGpsDsCaOnFull">this link</a> to install the `sfGpsDsCaOn` unlocked package in your org (with `sfGpsDs included`) for Omnistudio Standard Runtime.

 ## Installing the production versions using Unlocked Packages